Menu

 Pros

 Stainless steel conical burrs reduce heat when grinding and protect essential oils in the coffee beans.
 Designed with 60 grind settings for optimal coffee.
 Grind time is adjustable in 0.2-second increments.
-Can hold up to 18 ounces of coffee beans.
+It can hold up to 18 ounces of coffee beans.

 Cons